New York State Route 177

 New York State Route 177 (NY 177) is an east–west state highway in the North Country of New York in the United States.
-It extends from Interstate 81 (I-81) exit 42 in the Jefferson County town of Adams to NY 12 west of the Lewis County village of Lowville.
+It extends from Interstate 81 (I-81) exit 147 (formerly 42) in the Jefferson County town of Adams to NY 12 west of the Lewis County village of Lowville.
 NY 177 intersects U.S. Route 11 (US 11) in Adams Center and meets Lewis County's County Route 21 (CR 21), formerly part of NY 194, at Barnes Corners.
 NY 177 originally began at US 11 when it was assigned in 1930.
 It was extended west to its present terminus in the 1950s following the construction of I-81.

 Route description

-NY 177 begins at interchange 42 on I-81 in the town of Adams.
+NY 177 begins at interchange 147 (formerly 42) on I-81 in the town of Adams.
 The route progresses away from the interstate to the southeast, passing the former railroad station in Adams Center before intersecting with US 11 in the center of the hamlet.
 At this intersection, NY 177 turns eastward, leaving the populated hamlet for a rural backdrop and into the hamlet of Honeyville.
 Honeyville consists of little more than a few houses centered on the intersection of NY 177 and Fuller Road.
 After leaving Honeyville, NY 177 intersects with CR 155, where it turns to the southeast into the town of Rodman.
 After crossing a creek, the route enters the hamlet of Rodman as a two-lane road through the southern end of the hamlet.
 During the stretch around Rodman, NY 177 intersects with CR 85 (Creek Road) and CR 97 (Washington Park Road / School Street) before leaving the hamlet.